Reassessing Code Authorship Attribution in the Era of Language Models: Empirical Study Methodology

 Some \LLMsS{} may achieve exceptionally high \Accuracy{}, \Precision{}, \Recall{}, and \FScore{} in \CAAS{}.
 However, high performance alone does not confirm that these models are genuinely learning meaningful patterns.
 It is possible that they rely on spurious correlations rather than identifying distinct stylistic features for each author.
 Therefore, we investigate whether \LLMsS{} capture orthogonal stylistic features of code during authorship attribution.

-By orthogonal stylistic features, we mean that the model relies on a distinct and non-overlapping set of stylistic features for each author.
+\textbf{Qualitative Analysis}: By orthogonal stylistic features, we mean that the model relies on a distinct and non-overlapping set of stylistic features for each author.
 If \LLMsS{} truly learn unique stylistic patterns per author, then their decision-making process should be based on features that are specific to individual authors and uncorrelated across different authors.
 Conversely, if the models achieve high accuracy but rely on overlapping or non-distinctive features, this would suggest that \LLMsS{} may be making predictions by chance, reducing the reliability of their authorship attribution capabilities.
+Here, we implicitly assume that effective models for CAA will maximize linear separability of the learned feature representations.
+The rationale is that linearly separable feature spaces allow for clear, interpretable decision boundaries between authors' styles, which is desirable for both performance and interpretability.

 To answer this research question, we employ an interpretability method, called \xaiMethod{}~\cite{sundararajan2017axiomatic}.
 This method assigns an importance score to each feature in the input, indicating its contribution to the model’s prediction.
 By analyzing these feature attributions, we can determine whether the model focuses on distinct stylistic aspects for different authors.
 While interpretability methods such as \xaiMethod{} provide insights into feature importance, it is critical to assess whether these interpretations are faithful—that is, whether they accurately reflect the model’s actual decision-making process.
 To do this, we evaluate faithfulness using two key metrics: \Necessity{} and \Sufficiency{}.
 These metrics are well-established in the interpretability literature~\cite{tuan2021local,rai2023explaining,atanasova2024diagnostic,alvarez2018towards} and measure how crucial the identified important features are for the model's predictions.